 This quick post will help you install Java 8 on AWS cloud9 IDE.
-By default cloud9 is on Linux platform and it runs java 7.
+By default, cloud9 is on the Linux platform and it runs Java 7.
 So you need to install java8 to get started with your development.

-While creating a cloud9 environment there are three options for platform to choose from as you can see in above screenshot as well.
+While creating a cloud9 environment there are three options for platforms to choose from as you can see in the above screenshot as well.

 - Amazon Linux

 - Ubuntu Server 18.04 LTS

 Please note that, if you create a cloud9 IDE using an Ubuntu server, it already comes with java8.
 However, I will provide installation commands for Linux as well as the Ubuntu server for your reference.